aws-amplify/docs/cli/lambda-node-version-update.md

 The Amplify CLI code base has been updated to reflect this change.
 Amplify CLI replaces Node.js 8.10 with Node.js 10 in the Lambda functions that it creates for you.
 If you use Amplify CLI version 4.10.0 and above to create new aws resources, this does not concern you.

-However, if you have used previous versions of the Amplify CLI to create aws resources in the following categories, you will need to manually update your project to avoid Node.js runtime issues with AWS Lambda.
+However, if you have used previous versions of the Amplify CLI to create AWS resources in the following categories, you will need to manually update your project artifacts to avoid NodeJS runtime upgrade issues with AWS Lambda.
 - auth
+- function
 - interactions

 Before you make the following manual changes, please make sure to back up your entire project.